Buying A House After A Short Sale

 - 2 Years from a Short Sale or Deed in Lieu with Extenuating Circumstances

 Waiting periods for both Fannie Mae or Freddie Mac backed loans vary depending on circumstances.
-Both require a 4-year waiting period, but will allow for a lesser waiting period with applicable, documented extenuating circumstances.
+Both require a 4-year waiting period to buy another home after a short sale, but will allow for a lesser waiting period with applicable, documented extenuating circumstances.
 With an accepted extenuating circumstance, there is a two-year waiting period and a 10% down payment requirement.

 Examples of extenuating circumstances may include divorce, illness, sudden loss of household income, and/or job loss.

 If you wish to apply for a loan using Fannie Mae’s Extenuating Circumstances program, you should be prepared to provide the lender documentation in support of the claim.
 Valid documentation may include a copy of a divorce decree; medical bills; and, a notice of job loss or job severance papers.
 You will also be required to provide the lender a letter explaining the hardship and how it led to the short sale.
 The letter needs to clearly state that it was a one-time event, and it was the only reasonable course of action at the time.